 Effective distribution has not been defined, but must not be interpreted by the inspector as synonymous with equally-spaced.
 The language is intended to address situations where all of the non-defective ties exist in a group at a short area of the 39-foot segment of track in question.
 Evidence that crossties are not effectively distributed primarily includes indications of actual or incipient deviations from the geometry standards.
+For example, 5 dysfunctional ties in a row will not provide effective support to hold gage, maintain surface and alinement.
 The word "incipient" means "beginning to appear."